-Student feedback shows that students are engaged with all of the course content, but some content areas clearly work better than others.
+Student feedback from an end-of-semester reflection assignment and discussions with individual students shows that students are engaged with all of the course content, but some content areas clearly work better than others.

 The guest speakers are always the most popular aspect of the course.
 Instructors seek to schedule a diverse set of speakers, ideally allowing every student to find a speaker they relate to.
 Students find encouragement in seeing that the guest speakers also had concerns about succeeding in college and are receptive to the speakers' suggestions about study skills, the value of group work, how to find an internship, and many other topics.